Primal Play

 In practice

-Feral play is expressed through unscripted, kinetic behaviour: chasing, pinning, growling, wrestling, and other physical interaction, with little reliance on the formal contracts and protocols of conventional BDSM.
+Feral play is expressed through unscripted, kinetic behaviour: chasing, pinning, growling, wrestling, biting, scratching, and other physical interaction, with little reliance on the formal contracts and protocols of conventional BDSM.
 Participants may identify with a therian or inner-animal sense of self, or simply slip into a feral headspace for a scene.
 The accent falls on embodied instinct, sensory immediacy, and a primal exchange of energy rather than on a pre-written script.

 Psychology

-The appeal is usually described in terms of authenticity and release (a feeling of returning to something pre-verbal, instinctual, and unselfconscious) and a power exchange expressed through raw physicality rather than rules.
-For therian-identified practitioners, the activity can also be an embodiment of an existing inner-animal identity rather than a purely erotic role.
+The appeal is usually described in terms of authenticity and release, a feeling of returning to something pre-verbal, instinctual, and unselfconscious, and a power exchange expressed through raw physicality rather than rules.
+For therian-identified practitioners, the activity can also be the embodiment of an existing inner-animal identity rather than a purely erotic role.
 The interest draws from furry, therian, and broader kink communities, though many practitioners experience it simply as a more visceral mode of intimacy.
-The evidence base specific to feral/therian play is thin; survey research on dominance-and-submission desire provides only a broad backdrop, and this sub-niche sits at a far rarer level within it.

 Prevalence & culture